eerimoq/monolinux-jiffy/README.rst

 configuration, a few patches, a minimal device tree, and uncompressed kernel and ramdisk images.

-The `Linux kernel patches`_ are:
+Here is a brief description of the `Linux kernel patches`_.

 - Unpack the ramdisk after drivers are probed.

-- Removal of unnecessary delays in the MMC driver.
+- Removal of unnecessary delays in the MMC driver (I hope).
+This is possible since we know excatly which MMC is mounted on the board, and that it is always powered on.

 - Start with MMC clock frequency at 52 MHz instaed of 400 kHz.
+Same reasoning as in the previous bullet.

-- Async MMC and FEC (Ethernet) driver probes.
+- Async MMC and FEC (Ethernet) driver probes to do other initialization in parallel.

 - 10 Hz Ethernet PHY polling instead of 1 Hz.
-Would not be needed if the PHY could send an interrupt when its link is up.
+Would not be needed if the PHY sends an interrupt when its link is up.

-The statically linked init process, part of the ramdisk, contains the entire application, implemented in C. No forks.
+The statically linked init process, part of the ramdisk, contains the entire application.
+It's implemented in C for low overhead, both in RAM and CPU time.
+No forks.
 No scripts.
 No shared libraries.
 It does however contain cURL and other libraries, which makes it about 800 kB.

-The EXT4 filesystem (which does not use dmverity for integrity check) is mounted within 40 ms after entering user space.
+The EXT4 filesystem (which is not integrity checked with dmverity) is mounted within 40 ms after entering user space.
 The enabler is to start the customized MMC driver early.

 Networking takes by far the longest time to get ready.
 The main reason is that Ethernet auto-negotiation takes a significant amount of time, about 1 to 3 seconds.
+Users that do not need Ethernet, or can use a static link configuration, can save a bunch of time.

-Below is selected messages from the Linux kernel log.
+Below is selected messages from the Linux kernel log to better understand what is going on.
 There are a few user space messages in the log as well.

 .. code-block:: text